 Do I need to have specific kind of body to do Yoga?
 Oh dear, Instagram has done a lot of damage.
 You absolutely don’t.
 You don’t need to be super fit, bendy or be able to touch your toes.
 You don’t have to be a gymnast, an athlete, or an acrobat from Cirque Du Soleil.
 I celebrate diversity and inclusion.

 You just need one thing: to want to do Yoga.

 Buddha said: ‘When the student is ready the teacher will appear’ – If you made it this far maybe It’s because you have reached that point.
 Maybe It’s time try a different type of Yoga class.

+Do I need to be able to do advanced postures?
 The purpose of Yoga is not to be able to perform certain postures.
 The advanced Yoga postures we tend to see people showcase, particularly on social media, are made for those that already don’t feel anything in the simpler versions.
 Or for those who want to go on a journey of dedicated practice to achieve them.
 It’s not the aim of Yoga to be able to perform them.
 BOOM!
 Myth busted!

 It’s a very rewarding experience to be able to achieve them, and of course one should be proud and show the world your achievements, but getting there is not the aim of Yoga.
 Don’t get misled.